 4. The Board is independent of any of the partners, funded by them all and hosted and supported by Durham County Council.
 The LSCB Chair works closely with all LSCB partners and particularly with the Corporate Director of Children and Adult Services (under Section 18 of the Children Act 2004).
-The Director of Children's Services has the responsibility within the local authority for improving outcomes for children, local authority children's social care functions and local
+The Director of Children's Services has the responsibility within the local authority for improving outcomes for children, local authority children's social care functions and local cooperation arrangements for children's services in Durham the Corporate Director of Children and Adults services fulfils this function.

-- cooperation arrangements for children's services in Durham the Corporate Director of Children and Adults services fulfils this function. - 5.
-Statutory Partner Agencies (which includes both all the health commissioning bodies and provider bodies, the police, probation and the council, are under a duty to co-operate with the Board and those accountabilities are defined in Working Together to Safeguard Children 2013 and the NHS Accountability Framework. - 6.
+- 5. Statutory Partner Agencies (which includes both all the health commissioning bodies and provider bodies, the police, probation and the council, are under a duty to co-operate with the Board and those accountabilities are defined in Working Together to Safeguard Children 2013 and the NHS Accountability Framework. - 6.
 The Board has no service delivery functions but is required to inform (through its co-ordination and effectiveness responsibilities) the commissioning intentions of partner agencies, It is also required to monitor, quality assure and evaluate the quality and effectiveness of the services commissioned and delivered in the local area. - 7.
 Working Together (2013) requires each Local Safeguarding Children Board to produce and publish an Annual Report evaluating the effectiveness of safeguarding in the local area.
 The report should be submitted to the Chief Executive, Leader of the Council, the local Police and Crime Commissioner and the Chair of the Health and Wellbeing Board.
 The Durham LSCB report is also shared with LSCB partner agency senior management teams.
 The report is attached at Appendix A. - 8.
-The report which is attached at Appendix 2 sets out the achievements and progress made during 2012/13 and identifies the challenges facing the Board in 2014/15.
-The report includes information on a range of issues including; - The provision of a wide range of evidence to demonstrate the extent to which the functions of the LSCB are being actively discharged - An outline of how the Board intends to focus more on the provision of Early Help - Work to ensure policies and procedures to keep children safe and safe recruitment are up to date - An assessment of interagency training - Information on what has been done to ensure that lessons have been learnt from Serious Case Reviews and lessons learnt about the prevention of future child deaths as identified by the Child Death Overview Panel - How the Board scrutinizes arrangements to safeguard children in the secure estates and other settings - Summarises arrangements for safeguarding privately fostered children
+The report which is attached at Appendix 2 sets out the achievements and progress made during 2013/14 and identifies the challenges facing the Board in 2015/16.
+The report summarises how effective the LSCB is in discharging its which are to; - assess the effectiveness of the help being provided to children and families, including early help; - assess whether LSCB partners are fulfilling their statutory obligations set out in chapter 2 of Working Together to Safeguard Children 2013; - quality assure practice, including through joint audits of case files involving practitioners and identifying lessons to be learned; and - Monitor and evaluate the effectiveness of training, including multiagency training, to safeguard and promote the welfare of children.